sohrabi2050/VirastyarNet6/Readme.txt

 WHAT IS VIRASTYAR?
 ==========================
-Virastyar is an open-source Microsoft® Office Word Add-in written in C#.
+Virastyar is an open-source MicrosoftÂ® Office Word Add-in written in C#.
 The following functionalities are provided by Virastyar:
 	- Persian Spell Checking
 	- Pinglish Conversion